ZuzanaSpisakovaFerreira/Power-BI-projects/Fictional Retail Company in Europe: Sales and Profit Analysis/README.md

-# Sals and Profit Dashboard
+# Sales and Profit Dashboard